Slow transport and bound states for spinless fermions with long-range Coulomb interactions on one-dimensional lattices: slow bound states under long-range interactions

-Analyzing collisions of quasi-particles is essential to understand transport.
-The success of GHD just relies on identifying the quasi-particles from the Bethe-Ansatz as charge carriers.
-For the XXZ model the quasi-particles are those labeled by a pair of quantum numbers $(n,\lambda)$, which denotes specy and rapidity, respectively.
-The former corresponds to a sequence of $n$ flipped spins, which is referred to as a $n$-string: 1-string is the magnon and higher \sstring are bound states.
-As a result of integrability the quasi-particles scatter only forwardly, with subtle phase shifts.
-Various calculations of GHD are based on results of collision among the quasi-particles \cite{doyon2020lecture}.

-One may want to visualize the effects of collision of 1-string and \nstring in numerical simulations.
-In practice, it is cumbersome to represent \nstring in a numerical algorithm.
-But it may be approximately replaced in a simply way by a block of $n$ localized spins under certain conditions, based on the following fact: a \nstring has a group velocity $ \sim \Delta^{-(n-1)}$ \cite{woellert2012solitary}.
-Then, at large $V$ or $n$, its velocity is so slow that it resemble a sequence of $n$ localized spin blocks \cite{mossel2010relaxation}.
-Collision of a Gaussian wave packet like magnon (see appendix \ref{sec:app:A} for details of its definition) and a spin block for $\alpha=\infty$, is shown in Fig.\ref{fig:bowling:xxz}.
-This is dubbed quantum bowling in \cite{ganahl2013quantum,vlijm2015quasi}.
-The forward scattering scattering as a result of integrability and the stability of the spin block due to slow moving quasi-particles are clearly seen in the figure. }

-For quantum integrable systems the existence of bound states as quasi-particles is well established \cite{bethe1931zur, takahashi2005thermodynamics}.
+For quantum integrable systems, existence of bound states as quasi-particles is well established \cite{bethe1931zur, takahashi2005thermodynamics}.
 The success of GHD just relies on identifying those quasi-particles as charge carriers.
-In particular for the XXZ model, a bound state is referred to as a $n$-string, which corresponds to a sequence of $n$ flipped spins (with the 1-string reducing to a single magnon).
+In particular, for the XXZ model a bound state is referred to as an $n$-string, which corresponds to a sequence of $n$ flipped spins (with the 1-string reduced to a single magnon).
 It has a group velocity $ \sim \Delta^{-(n-1)}$ \cite{woellert2012solitary} and scatters forwardly with one another.
-Note that at large $\Delta$ and $n$, its velocity is so slow that it resembles a sequence of $n$ localized spin block \cite{mossel2010relaxation}.
+Note that at large $\Delta$ and $n$, its velocity is so slow that it resembles a contiguous block of $n$ localized spins \cite{mossel2010relaxation}.